SonnyK33/obsidian/Sources/Time Series.md

     -   this is because almost all of the correlation is explained by the first lag, the future lags have limited correlation w/ the first observation when controlling for the first period’s correlation

-    #Stationarity

--   models covered require weak stationarity

-    -   mean of time series is constant (i.e. mean reverting)
-	    - mu(t) = mu; i.e. it doesn't vary with time and hence we can use the sample mean to estimate the population mean
-    -   autocorrelation only depends on time difference b/w points
-    -   finite and constant variance
--   in non-stationary TS, auto-correlations will slowly die off
-- if we have a stationary TS in the mean and in teh variance, can discuss second order stationarity - TS is second order stationary if correlation between sequential observations is only a function of the lag

-- strict stationarity requires that distribution of a time series is contant for different time periods
-	- i.e. mean and variance are constant

--   in stationary, auto-correlations will all be close to zero

--   can also run [Augmented Dickey-Fuller] test to check; where null hypothesis is non-stationarity

--   can transform a non-stationary TS to stationary by differencing

--   can detrend by removing deterministic relationship with time

-    -   can regress time series on time, and then use the residuals

 TS Models
 - goal is to fit a model to a time series until the remaining series lacks any serial correlation